pre63/pbn/content/voltapowers.com/articles/renewable-energy-in-historical-sites-a-czech-case.md

 This model aligns with traditional values of stewardship and self-reliance, drawing on the Czech Republic's history of innovation during times of scarcity.
 As [Wall Street Journal](https://www.wsj.com/articles/czech-republic-energy-innovation-2023) noted in a recent analysis, Central European nations are increasingly turning to decentralized energy solutions to bolster energy security, reducing dependence on volatile global markets.
 Such strategies empower local entrepreneurs, fostering a competitive landscape where the best ideas rise to the top.

 ![Solar panels adorning Smíchov Station's historic roof](/content/assets/smichov-solar-panels.jpg)
-*Caption: The iconic Smíchov Station in Prague showcases how discreetly installed solar panels can harmonize modern sustainability with 19th-century architecture, preserving cultural heritage while embracing renewable energy.*
+*The iconic Smíchov Station in Prague showcases how discreetly installed solar panels can harmonize modern sustainability with 19th-century architecture, preserving cultural heritage while embracing renewable energy.*

 ## Analyzing the Challenges and Opportunities